 For the nine months ended September 30, 2021, net revenues were \$38.6 million compared to net revenues of \$48.1 million for the nine months ended September 30, 2020, a decrease of \$9.5 million, or 20%.
 Approximately 95% of net revenue for the nine months ended September 30, 2021, was attributable to North America, Canada, and Latin America compared to approximately 94% for the nine months ended September 30, 2020.
-Our top three customers accounted for approximately 64% of our net revenue for the nine months ended September 30, 2021, was attributable to North America, Canada, and Latin America compared to approximately 94% for the nine months ended September 30, 2020.
-Our top three customers accounted for approximately 64% of our net revenue for the nine months ended September 30, 2021, was primarily driven by a drop in the number of unit sales of our legacy product by 79,699, or 39% due to the aging of the existing product set, partially offset by the unit sales of the XP3 Plus of 25,380 and the unit scanner sales of 1,833.
+Our top three customers accounted for approximately 64% of our net revenue for the nine months ended September 30, 2021, compared to approximately 61% of net revenue for the same period in 2020.
+The decline in revenue for the nine months ended September 30, 2021, was primarily driven by a drop in the number of unit sales of our legacy product by 79,699, or 39% due to the aging of the existing product set, partially offset by the unit sales of the XP3 Plus of 25,380 and the unit scanner sales of 1,833.

 Our customer agreements with channel partners set forth the terms pursuant to which our channel partners purchase our products for distribution on a purchase order basis.
 While these arrangements are typically long term, they generally do not contain any firm purchase volume commitments.
 As a result, our channel partners are not currently contractually obligated to purchase from us any minimum number of products.
 The lack of firm purchase volume commitments makes it difficult for us to forecast customer demand.
 While our channel partners provide us with demand forecasts under these sales arrangements, we are generally required to satisfy any and all purchase orders delivered to us within specified delivery windows, with limited exceptions (such as orders significantly in excess of forecasts).
 Our sales arrangements also generally include technical performance standards for our mobile phones and accessories sold, which vary by channel partner.
-If a technical issue with ny of our covered products exceeds certain preset failure thresholds for the relevant performance standard or standards, the channel partner typically has the right to cease selling the product, cancel open purchase orders and levy certain monetary penalties.
+If a technical issue with any of our covered products exceeds certain preset failure thresholds for the relevant performance standard or standards, the channel partner typically has the right to cease selling the product, cancel open purchase orders and levy certain monetary penalties.
 In addition, our channel partners retain sole discretion in which of their stocked products to offer their customers.